YieldRay/ShareMe/README.md

 $ npm start
 ```

-default settings is that if you don't specify the storage, it will use fileDB at './server/db.json'.
+default settings is that if you don't specify the storage, it will use fileDB at "./server/db.json".
-if you want to use mongoDB, you need to specify the 'config.json' file or set a base64 string in environment variable 'MONGODB_CONFIG'
+if you want to use mongoDB, you need to specify the "config.json" file or set a base64 string in environment variable "MONGODB_CONFIG"
 example:

 ```json